kevin-shu/NTNU-107-2_ML_final_assignment/README.md

 ## Check if the accuracy of the learned classifier remains unchanged when removing a feature.
 After observing the correlation between each features and target using `Pandas.DataFrame.corr()`, I found out that most of the continuous data have very poor correlation with the target.
 So first I drop all the continuous features like `BILL_AMT` and `PAY_AMT`, and the result almost remain the same as before.
-Then I assume that PAY_0~6 should be pretty similar, so I leave only `PAY_0` (which has highest correlation with target among PAY_0~6) to train SVM, and the result is almost the same.
+Then I pick `PAY_0`, which has highest correlation with target among categorical features, to train SVM.
+And the result is almost the same.
 So I suggest that we could use only `PAY_0` to train SVM in this case.
 Here are the result:
 * Linear SVM's accuracy using **all features**: 0.821103
 * Linear SVM's accuracy using only `PAY_0`: 0.819336